hudson155/kairo/README.md

 - **Full sentences:**
   Use full sentences, ending with proper punctuation.
   This applies to both copy and to code comments and logs.
-  It also applies within bulleted and numbered lists.
+  It also applies within bulleted and numbered lists when they contain more than one clause.

 - **Ordering:**
   - Order members in code by **read-create-update-delete** where possible.
-  - Order lists alphabetically when there is no other natural order.
+  - Order lists alphabetically _when there is no other natural order_.
     This applies to both copy and to code (such as parameter/method lists and documentation).

 - **Plurality:**
   For naming, singular forms should be preferred over plural forms where possible.
   This includes for folder, package, and Feature names.
-  REST paths should be plural, due to convention.
+  - REST paths should be plural, due to convention.

 - **Abbreviations:**
   In general, abbreviations should be avoided.